From

 She was a graduate of the University of Pennsylvania.

-She also was a member of the Paterson Chapter of ORT and the Elmwood Park Jewish Center, where she was co-editor of its publication, The Meillah, for the past year.
+She was also a member of the Paterson Chapter of ORT and the Elmwood Park Jewish Center, where she was co-editor of its publication, The Meillah, for the past year.

 Surviving are her husband, Dr. Benjamin B. Karpes; three daughters, Joan English of Raleigh, N.C., Ruth of New York City, and Simone Horenstein of Rockville Centre, N.Y.; five grandchildren; and a great-grandchild.